ez90/website-crawler/README.md

 Crawl all internal links for a specified URL

-Command will display all crawled links with their response status and a list of discovered internal links.
+Command will display all crawled links with their responses status and a list of discovered internal links.
 It will never crawl the same URL twice.

 ## Build